 Effective outsourcing of certain non-critical business functions will enable a SME to focus resources on key tasks for growth.
 Which aspects of the business should be outsourced and which to keep in-house?

 For most SME owners, you are most likely wearing a lot of hats in the business.
-You are most the likely the Chief Officer of everything.
-For new business start-ups, it’s common for the business owner to provide a lot of sweat equity and elbow grease in the initial phases.
+You are most the likely the Chief Officer of everything in your company.
+For new business start-ups, it’s common for the business owner to provide a lot of sweat equity and elbow grease in the initial phases of the business.

-Into your small business’s second to fifth years, you likely have experienced some growth.
-Your small start-up might be growing into an operational nightmare and you soon realized managing the business is sucking more of your time.
+Into your small business’s second to fifth year, you likely have experienced some traction and growth.
+Your small start-up might be growing into an operational nightmare and you soon realized managing the business is sucking more and more of your time.

 It might be difficult to let go initially since you’re used to overseeing all aspects of your company.
 However, without letting go and delegating some roles, it’s tough to scale up and regain sanity over your work-life balance.